Skip to footer content

 The Merge() method takes two or more PdfDocument objects and combines them into a single PDF file.
 The PDF pages from the second document are appended after the pages of the first document, maintaining the original order and formatting of each page.
 Learn more about the Merge method in the API documentation.

 Finally, SaveAs() writes the merged document to disk.
 The resulting PDF contains all pages from both source documents in sequence, ready for distribution or further processing.
+You can also save to memory streams for cloud deployment.

-How to Merge Multiple PDF Files?
+How Do You Merge Multiple PDF Files?

 using IronPdf;